Last Updated on April 20, 2022 by Rat Race Running

 It has many functions like you can list all the books you have read, to-be-read, or currently reading.

-You may also invite friends to see what they are currently reading or get book recommendations.
+You may also invite friends to see what they are reading or get book recommendations.
 You can even follow your favorite author (if they are in Goodreads).

 But aside from these features, the best thing about Goodreads is the Book Reading Challenge.
 You can set a reading goal for the year and easily monitor your progress.